upcmd/updocs-content/logs/m0002_vvvvv.md

       Name: "",
       Do: {
         {
-          "cmd": "this is a internal task",
+          "name": "print",
-          "name": "print"
+          "cmd": "this is a internal task"
         }
       },
       Dox: <nil>,